wolfgangB33r/blogPostMaterial/topology-extraction-example/README.md

 through a multi-dimensional metric data stream.
 This example contains:
 - A [load generator](freetrace-demo-datagenerator.py) that sends two metrics (demo.service.requestcount and demo.service.responsetime)
-- A Dynatrace extension 2.0 yaml file that contains all necessary declarative extraction rules to generate a dynamic service topology, as it is shown below.
+- A [Dynatrace Extension 2.0 yaml](extension.yaml) file that contains all necessary declarative extraction rules to generate a dynamic service topology, as it is shown below.

 ## Topology definition